Zoom H4n Pro Audio Recorder Tutorial

 • Use the jog wheel to select your file

-• Adjust playback volume using the side buttons
+• Adjust playback volume using the buttons on the left side of the device

 7. Using External Microphones (Optional)